Progressive Autoregressive Video Diffusion Models: Background

-where $\displaystyle \hat{\rvx}^0=\displaystyle f_\theta(\rvx^t, t)$ is the $\displaystyle \rvx^0$ predicted by the model and $\displaystyle f_\theta(\rvx^t, t)$ is the DDIM~\citep{song2021ddim} reverse process equation, which we omit for simplicity.
+where $\displaystyle \hat{\rvx}^0=\displaystyle f_\theta(\rvx^t, t)$ is the $\displaystyle \rvx^0$ predicted by the model and $\displaystyle f_\theta(\rvx^t, t)$ is the DDIM~\cite{song2021ddim} reverse process equation, which we omit for simplicity.
 This gives us a sequence of samples $\displaystyle \rvx^T, \rvx^{\tau_{S-1}}, \ldots, \rvx^{\tau_1}, \rvx^0$, and the last sample $\displaystyle \rvx^0$ is the clean output result.

-Video diffusion models~\citep{ho2022videodiffusionmodels,blattmann2023align} are diffusion models that consider latent representations of video data, consisting of $F$ latent frames $\displaystyle \rvx_{0:F-1}=\{\rx_0, \rx_1, \ldots, \rx_{F-1}\}$.
-The same forward diffusion process, the reverse denoising process, and loss (\cref{eq:forward_diffusion,eq:add_noise,eq:ddpm_loss,eq:ddim_reverse}) can be applied to model these video data by treating all the latents as one entity, ignoring the correlation among the latents.
-Recent video diffusion models~\citep{meta2024moviegen,opensora} have employed various diffusion model variants~\citep{liu2022rectifiedflow,liu2023instaflow,lipman2023flowmatchinggenerativemodeling} to improve training and inference efficiency as well as output quality.
+Latent video diffusion models~\cite{ho2022videodiffusionmodels,blattmann2023align} are diffusion models that models latent representations of video data, consisting of $F$ latent frames $\displaystyle \rvx_{0:F-1}=\{\rx_0, \rx_1, \ldots, \rx_{F-1}\}$.
+The video latent frames are usually spatially and temporally~\cite{yu2024languagemodelbeatsdiffusion} compressed through a VAE~\cite{kingma2013vae}.
+For simplicity, we refer to latent video diffusion models as video diffusion models and latent frames as frames.
+The same forward process, reverse process, and loss (\cref{eq:forward_diffusion,eq:add_noise,eq:ddpm_loss,eq:ddim_reverse}) can be applied to model these video data by treating all the frames as one entity, ignoring the correlation among the frames.
+Recent video diffusion models~\cite{meta2024moviegen,opensora} have employed various diffusion model variants~\cite{liu2022rectifiedflow,liu2023instaflow,lipman2023flowmatchinggenerativemodeling} to improve training and inference efficiency as well as output quality.
 Nevertheless, our method is compatible with any diffusion model variant as long as the model corrupts the data $\displaystyle \rvx^t$ at the same noise levels $t$.